Stat503 / Soc650 is a second course in in applied

 - Assignment 11: Count models.
 Due Tuesday of exam week at 5PM in Scott Long's BH 744 mailbox.

 Workflow requirements for assignments

-An essential part of being an effective researcher is a workflow that allows you to organize your efforts and later replicate the results you have already completed.
+An essential part of being an effective researcher is a workflow that allows you to organize your efforts and replicate your findings.
 Since this class is an applied course in data analysis, a portion of your grade is based on the workflow you use in completing your assignments.
 More general information and a detailed treatment of workflow is available at Long’s workflow page and his book The Workflow of Data Analysis Using Stata.
 For this class you are not required to implement the full workflow from the book, but you are encouraged to improve your workflow as your time and interest allow.
-The workflow folder on the ftp site contins critical information that you must read and apply to your work in the class.
+In lab, the AI's will present requirements for the workflow used in your work.